Shirakumo/lichat-protocol/README.md

 Purpose: allows creating tokens that let other users post updates on behalf of another (registered) user account.

 FIXME: Add server-info command to request internal information on users
-FIXME: Add capabilities command to request which updates are permitted in channel

 ## See Also